 2. The New Rules of Marketing and PR: How to Use Social Media, Online Video, Mobile Applications, Blogs, News Releases, and Viral Marketing to Reach Buyers Directly

-Yes, the rules of marketing may have changed, but the concept hasn’t – and may never change.
+Yes, the rules of social media marketing may have changed, but the concept hasn’t – and may never change.

 You must never neglect publicity, if you want to grow your digital marketing company/brand.

-David Meerman Scott in this book doesn’t just show you real-world examples of content marketing tactics that work, he goes even further to guide and equip you with the right marketing virtues that will help you gain massive publicity for your content, product, and brand.
+David Meerman Scott in this marketing book doesn’t just show you real-world examples of social media marketing tactics that work, he goes even further to guide and equip you with the right marketing virtues that will help you gain massive publicity for your content, product, and brand.

 When it comes to PR, you may have a system that works for you already, but what if there’s an up-to-date system that guarantees a double output from smart moves that you take, would you be glad to know it?

 Or, would you rather stick to the one you know?

 As marketers, we’re always looking for that out-of-the-box strategy.
 Truth is, you would get it from the New Rules of Marketing and PR.
 This can be a free promotional strategy.
 Grab this digital marketing book for more insight.